Fusion1013/AvasarVault/Environment/Agriculture.md

 draft: true
 ---
 # Introduction
-Due to the long year, agriculture on Avasar has had to adopt to the harsh environments.
+Due to the long year, agriculture on Avasar has had to adapt to the harsh environments.
 While long summers create ample opportunities for growing crops, the harsh and long winters can cause severe famine if not prepared for properly.

 Different areas have developed different methods for coping with these environmental challenges.
 For area specific solutions to these issues, refer to the [[Agriculture#Regions|Regions]] section below.
 # Evolution of Crops & Plants